Office of Digital Government Service Catalogue

 Methodology

 The WA SOC runs regular unauthenticated asset fingerprinting and discovery scans over each agency’s external facing assets.
-This data is persisted and queried by Threat Hunting whole of sector scans to enable timely incident response.
-On request a comprehensive assessment and recommendations of actions to minimise an agencies exposure can be undertaken, see the Vulnerability Assessment service for more details.
+This data is persisted and queried by threat hunting whole of sector scans to enable timely incident response.
+On request a comprehensive assessment and recommendations of actions to minimise an agencies exposure can be undertaken, see the vulnerability assessment service for more details.

 Contact details: cybersecurity@dpc.wa.gov.au

-Vulnerability Monitoring
+Vulnerability Management

 Time to commission service: N/A